AN63L/environment_monitoring/README.md

 - PLA + (I have a personal preference for SUNLU PLA +, but you can use any kind of PLA)
 - [5x3mm magnets for the case](https://www.amazon.fr/dp/B0C9WQYZ27?ref=ppx_yo2ov_dt_b_product_details&th=1)
 - A soldering iron and relevant materials
+- Superglue to glue the BME680 sensor to the case

 ## 3D prints